krlicmuhamed/awesome-actionhero/README.md

 ## Internals Reading
 *Reading materials related to the ActionHero internals and decisions.*
-- [Support for plugin auto-registration](https://github.com/evantahler/actionhero/issues/727) - Discussion for a new plugin related feature.
 - [Support for Nested Plugins](https://github.com/evantahler/actionhero/issues/727) - Discussion for a nested plugins support.